pmanlukas/udacityproject2/explanation_3.md

 Time complexity: O(n log(n)) Space complexity: O(distinct_characters)

-- in time complexity we also need to factor in the sorted function with O(m log(m))
+- in time complexity we also need to factor in the sorted function with O(m log(m)) that is used the huffmann encoding file within a loop